Code-the-Dream-School/node-essentials/lessons/lesson11-extras.md

 An extra for the extra: When you add a function, consider creating a Jest unit test for the function that you add.

 All changes should be in a lesson11 branch.
-You will submit your assignment as usual.
+You will submit your assignment as usual -- but see the assignment instructions as there are a couple of extra steps.
 You can show what you add during your presentation.

 ## **11.2 OAuth Authentication with Google**